-Predictive screens for antidepressants have less pharmacological precision because these drugs interact with and affect many different types of molecular targets in the brain.
-These range from interactions with neurotransmitter receptors and transporters, to effects on genes that influence glial cell connectivity.
+Predictive screens for antidepressants have less pharmacological precision because these drugs interact with many different types of molecular targets in the brain.
+These range from neurotransmitter receptors and transporters to genes that influence glial cell connectivity.
 Nevertheless, as discussed below, the behavioural response to certain experimental procedures is modified in a consistent way by all antidepressants.
-In such cases, the effect of a test drug on an animal's behavioural response can be an invaluable guide as to whether or not it is likely to act as an antidepressant in humans.
+In such cases, the effect of a test drug on the animals' behaviour response can be an invaluable guide to whether or not it is likely to act as an antidepressant in humans.

-Some of the procedures discussed above, as 'models' of depression, are also used for the purpose of drug screening (e.g. CUMS and social defeat).
-Others that are similarly used include the Tail Suspension Test (for mice) and various measures of impaired semantic memory (e.g. novel object or novel location recognition).
-However, one test that is widely used for this purpose is the FST.
-This is discussed in detail below, because it is an excellent example of how the validity of an experimental procedure can depend on the experimental objectives - that is, the FST can be valid for one purpose (as a predictive drug screen) but not another (as a model of depression).
+Some of the procedures, described above are used in this way (e.g. CUMS and social defeat).
+Others include the Tail-Suspension Test (for mice) and various measures of impaired episodic memory (e.g, novel object or novel location recognition).
+However, one test that is widely used for this purpose is the Forced Swim Test; this is discussed in detail, below, because it is an excellent example of how the validity of an experimental procedure can depend on the experimental objectives: i.e., the FST can be valid for one purpose (as a predictive drug screen) but not another (a model of depression).